cs50nestm/web/html/README.md

 http-server
 ```

 into the terminal window, and then click on provided link.
-You will see a dirctory of all files in your current directory.
+You will see a directory of all files in your current directory.
 Then click on the `mypage.html` link and you can preview your page.

 Once `http-server` is running, you can preview any changes just by clicking on the refresh button.